Bordeaux Fête Le Vin – Top 5 reasons to visit

 The heart of the event is the pavilion of the École du Vin de Bordeaux (the internationally renowned Bordeaux wine school), particularly popular with those interested in learning more about wine.
 Numerous workshops and courses are offered here that are intended to bring you closer to the art of wine tasting.

-What’s more – there will be art exhibitions, concerts, live music, dance performances, games, and a fantastic fireworks display on Friday evening.
+What’s more – there will be art exhibitions, concerts, live music, dance performances and games.

 Visiting the festival is also a great reason to discover the city of Bordeaux or to visit some of the numerous vineyards.